cgwire/kitsu/docs/first_production/README.md

 Once a concept is linked to an asset, you can see the concepts on the detail page of an asset.

-Go back to the asset page, and click on the name of the asset you want to see the concept.
+Return to the asset page, and click on the asset name you want to see the concept.

 ![Detail asset page](../img/getting-started/asset_detail_page.png)

-On the second par the screen, per deault it's the casting detail that are displayed.
+Per default, the casting detail is displayed on the second part of the screen.
 Use the dropdown menu to choose the concept.

 ![asset detail concept](../img/getting-started/asset_detail_concept.png)

-Once in the concept section, you will see all the concept created for this asset.
+Once in the concept section, you will see all the concepts created for this asset.
 You can filter them per status.

 ![asset detail concept list](../img/getting-started/asset_detail_concep_listt.png)